johnstrand/squawk-react/README.md

 3.8 - Reworked the useSquawk method somewhat.
 Also added Redux Dev Tools integration

+3.9 - Reworked action signature, as well as some performance improvements

 # Events (deprecated)

 **Events have been removed**